Intersecting model grids with shapes

 The important methods in the GridIntersect object are:

-• plot_point(): for plotting point intersection results
+: for plotting intersection results

 In the following sections examples of intersections are shown for structured and vertex grids for different types of shapes (Polygon, LineString and Point).